Dedicated to purple_taco for her votes and support and stuff and stuff. x3

 According to Mundus, they had improved their living quarters since he last saw them.
 Their numbers had increased as well.

 Dante rested his elbows on his knees as he leaned closer to the bed.
 His eyes traced all the folds and wrinkles on the sheets until his sight landed on the face of the person lying down under them.

 Bleeding Demons: The Dark Bloods - Book IIIFantasy

 Demon World has a bloody past.
-It holds the initial tides to the demonic civil war, and the link that connects demons and humans together.
-The key to restoring the balance is in its tale, and it's waiting to be discovered.
+It holds the initial tides to the demonic civil war, and the parts that were played by each demon.
+It is what started the slow erosion of the balance between all.
 The human world and the demon world have started to co...